ahmadnagib/QuantumLeapTournament/README.md

 6. Move to 'tournament' folder containing the project files using `cd /vagrant/tournament`.
 7. Connect to PostgreSQL using `psql` command.
 8. Build and access the tournament database using `\i tournament.sql` command
-9. Run the QL Tournament test using `python tournament_test.py`.
+9. Run the QL Tournament ten test cases provided by Udacity using `python tournament_test.py`.
 10. If everything has been set up correctly, you will get a message `Success!
-All tests pass!` at the end of the printed output from step 9.
+All tests pass!` at the end of the printed output from the test cases of step 9.

 ## What is included